 No decision-maker wants to waste their time watching a salesperson fumble and flit through their sales pitch, not quite sure what they’re after.
 Have your goals ready, know your product inside and out, know exactly how your product can help this particular company.

 Build a relationship with the decision-maker (and the gatekeeper).

 Yes, you are selling to the company.
 But you are talking to a person who happens to be the decision-maker.
 Make your offer personal and take into consideration the needs and values of that person.
 And never forget about the gatekeeper.

 Decision-makers are not that hard to spot

-Everyone wants to sell their product or service, and to do so, you have to make sure your efforts are not sabotaged by failing to prepare.
-Taking the time to identify a company’s decision-maker, find their contacts on the web, and make them an offer they can’t refuse.
+Everyone wants to sell their product or service.
+To do so, you have to make sure your efforts are not sabotaged by failing to prepare.
+Take the time to identify who’s in charge of the corporate decision-making, find their contacts on the web, and make them an offer they can’t refuse.